alejandrarchbold/NLP-Model-for-prevention-of-Cybercrimes/README.md

 ### Clusters and Analysis

-- Run the procesamiento_final code and change the location of the folder and have the relevant files in the same folder.
+- Run the procesamiento_clusters.py and change the location of the folder and have the relevant files in the same folder.